(Click the character infographic to download.)

 Sydney Carton’s a tough nut to crack.
 At twenty-five, he’s obviously brilliant: he manages to make one of the stupidest men in London, Mr. Stryver, into one of the most prominent lawyers of his time.
-He’s also rather good looking… at least, we’re pretty sure he is.
+He’s also rather good-looking… at least, we’re pretty sure he is.
 See, he looks exactly like Charles Darnay.
 And Darnay is definitely attractive.
 Which means Sydney can’t be all that hard on the eyes, right?

 So, with looks and brains, Sydney should have the world at his feet… right?
 Well, not exactly.
 Orphaned at a young age, Sydney spent most of his youth writing homework for his classmates.
 He spends his adult years being the brains behind Stryver’s brawn.
-(OK, Stryver’s not exactly brawny, but you get the picture.)
+(Okay, Stryver’s not exactly brawny, but you get the picture.)
 Strangely enough, Sydney doesn’t exactly seem like the sort of scrawny kid who got his lunch money stolen every day.

 Perhaps part of the reason that Sydney remains so impenetrable is that Dickens just doesn’t give us much to work with.
 Sydney’s unhappy because Sydney is convinced that he should be unhappy.
 It’s as simple as that.

 The problem, of course, is that Sydney seems far too intelligent to wallow in his own masochism.
 That doesn’t seem to bother Dickens, however.
 Sydney may be given to reflection and introspection (after all, he does spend most of his nights wandering the streets of London), but he rarely says anything that would allow us to understand why he’s given himself over to the Dark Side.

 Sydney may not be the life of the party, but he can be strangely devoted to the things that he does care about.
 Take Stryver, for instance.
 The guy’s an all-out jerk, but for some reason, Sydney sticks with him.

 That’s how Sydney is around Lucie.
 Despite his awkward (or even hostile) attitude, however, Lucie has come to play a very important role in Sydney’s imaginative life.
-Given that Sydney lives in his head most of the time, anyway, maybe it’s actually not so horrible that he doesn’t get to marry her.
-The very idea of Lucie allows Sydney to throw all his devotion at the feet of a goddess.
+Given that Sydney lives in his head most of the time anyway, maybe it’s actually not so horrible that he doesn’t get to marry her.
+The idea of Lucie allows Sydney to throw all his devotion at the feet of a goddess.
 Perhaps that’s all he really wanted in the first place.

 He may be content with never having Lucie, but that doesn’t mean that Sydney has to like Charles.
 For one thing, they’re just too alike.
 Sydney and Charles look alike.
 They’re both smart, and they’re both essentially good.
 Charles, however, seems to have gotten all the good things in the world.
-Sydney got the rough end of the stick.
+Sydney got the short end of the stick.
 Charles marries Lucie and lives a happy life in Soho.
 Sydney paces the streets outside Lucie’s house every night.

 The comparison between the two characters is almost farcical.
 How can two people with such similar traits face such different fates?
 Moreover, why in the world would Sydney give his life to save Charles?
-Couldn’t he just care for Lucie after Charles’ death?
+Couldn’t he just care for Lucie after Charles’s death?
 Sydney’s apparent dislike of Charles makes his sacrifice all the more unimaginable.

-Muttering "I am the resurrection and the life, saith the Lord: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me, shall never die," Sydney paces through the streets of Paris on the night before his death (3.9.89).
-His litany could be a way for Dickens to show readers that Sydney was a man of faith, after all, but it’s also prompted generations of critics to read Sydney as a Christ-like figure.
+Muttering "I am the resurrection and the life, saith the Lord: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me, shall never die" (3.9.89), Sydney paces through the streets of Paris on the night before his death.
+His litany could be a way for Dickens to show readers that Sydney is a man of faith, but it has also prompted generations of critics to read Sydney as a Christ-like figure.

-OK, we won’t beat you over the head with the similarities.
+Okay, we won’t beat you over the head with the similarities.
 You get the general idea.
 The magnificent thing about this parallel, however, is that it’s so unexpected.
 Sydney doesn’t seem to have what it takes to be a hero at all.
 Then again, Sydney tends to see things in apocalyptic terms.
 He might not be able to act in his own self-interest, but, paradoxically, he’s completely willing to sacrifice everything so that another man may live.

 Sydney’s last lines become a gorgeous, forgiving, far-reaching proclamation of hope for the future of humankind: